junwuliu/RNA/README.md

-# for my own-self to record something improtant like scripts
+# for my own-self to record something important like scripts